tetmiranda/bootcampmod1/README.md

 * What is the name of the company?
   * Zai is the official brand name of the company (https://www.hellozai.com/)
-  * Prior to Zai, the company was a merged from the Assembly Payment and CurrencyFair (https://blog.hellozai.com/zai-merger-creates-a-new-force-in-australian-financial-services).
+  * Prior to Zai, the company was a merged from the Assembly Payment (as PromisePay) and CurrencyFair (https://blog.hellozai.com/zai-merger-creates-a-new-force-in-australian-financial-services).
   * Both Assembly Payments and CurrencyFair were founded by Australian innovators

 * When was the company incorporated?